johannSo/BrowserSelector/README.md

 If you find an Issue you can open an Issue page on Github but I dont know if i can responde to it, please try a search first!

 ## ToDo:
-- Add icons to app
-- Add app icon
+- Make an automatic script implement Browsers

 ## License
 MIT

 ## Status
-* Release: stable
+* Release: stable <br>
 Status: In activ Development

 ## Idea: